 Any person violating price gouging laws is guilty of a misdemeanor and, upon conviction thereof, shall be fined not more than one thousand dollars, or confined in the county or regional jail not more than one year, or both.

-You can read the price gouging code in detail at the link provided below.
+You can read the price gouging code in detail here.

 Consumers who believe that they have been the victim of price gouging during a declared state of emergency or state of preparedness can fill out the appropriate form and return it to the West Virginia Attorney General's Consumer Protection Division.